Clinical trials

 • The inclusion and exclusion criteria commonly include factors such as age, disease severity and previous treatments.

-• These guidelines are set in place in order to minimise any study associated risks to the patient.
+These guidelines are set in place in order to minimize any study associated risks to the patient.

 If you are found ineligible for a study – it is for your own safety!